4 Reasons Why Facebook Sucks for Small Business!

 And I’m going to give you 4 reasons why.
 And I’ll support my reasons with real, verifiable data.
 So you can check it out for yourself.

-Ever since Facebook became a publicly traded company and is accountable to its shareholders, the number of your business’ fans that see your posts and updates has plummeted.
+Ever since Facebook became a publicly traded company and became accountable to its shareholders, the number of fans that see your posts and updates has plummeted.

 It used to be that about 16% of fans saw them.